beer-psi/usmbreak/README.md

 Command-line tool to encrypt and decrypt CRIWARE USM files.
 Encoding it is left as an exercise for the reader.

+**HCA audio is not handled by this program.
+Please encrypt your HCA audio before muxing the USM.**

 Usage:

 ```